ChristophRaab/NASDAQ-Dataset/README.md

 * Download data from:
 * Copy it to data/
 * (Optional) Preprocess on your on:
-- Raw tweets are at `Tweets.csv`
+  Raw tweets are at `Tweets.csv`
-- Run `nsdqs_processing.py`
+  Run `nsdqs_processing.py`
-- This creates a basic statistical dataset description,trains the embedding and plots tsne embedding and eigenspectra which needs some time.
+  This creates a basic statistical dataset description, trains the embedding and plots tsne embedding and eigenspectra which needs some time.
-- Afterwards the dataset is in `data/nsdqs_skipgram_embedding.npy` ready for usage.
+- Obtain dataset ready for usage in `data/nsdqs_skipgram_embedding.npy`.

 * Demo
 Run `nsqds_demo.py` for a stream machine learning demonstration using SamKNN and RSVLQ.